dstarikov/caps2esc/README.md

 # CAPS2ESC <sub>a linux port</sub>

 _Transforming the most useless key **ever** in the most useful one._

+This fork removes the functionality of Esc replacing CAPSLOCK.
+The Escape key isn't remapped as it was in the original, allowing it to function as usual.

+The CAPSLOCK dual mode functionality remains exactly the same however.

+This is forked from: https://github.com/oblitum/caps2esc All credit goes to Francisco Lopes da Silva.

 <sub>_For vi/Vim/NeoVim addicts at last_.</sub>

 <a href="http://www.catonmat.net/blog/why-vim-uses-hjkl-as-arrow-keys/">